shalinekoh/e-commerce-analysis/README.md

    - Analyze user behavior patterns, such as purchase frequency, popular products, and preferred payment methods.
    - Examine product popularity across different categories and identify any trends or patterns.
    - Utilize the engineered features (Hour, Day, Month) to identify peak sales periods, weekly trends, and seasonal variations.
+   - The code can be found [here](analysis.ipynb)
 4. Conclusion:
    - Summarize the findings and insights obtained from the analysis.
    - Present visualizations, such as charts and graphs, to effectively communicate key trends and patterns.
    - Provide actionable recommendations based on the analysis to improve business strategies and decision-making.
+   - The detailed report of the findings can be found [here](report/E-Commerce-Report.pdf)